France route to the final Euro 2024: Possible knock-out stage opponents for Les Bleus

 If France finish third in Group D

-It would take two disastrous results against the Netherlands and Poland for France to finish third in Group D, but stranger things have happened in football.
+For this would happen, France would have to lose to Poland while Austria beat the Netherlands (and both by the same goal margins).

-This route would see France either play the winner of the tough Group B (possibly Spain) or the winner of Group C, likely to be England, or, perhaps Denmark.
+This route would see France either play the winner of the tough Group B (Spain) or the winner of Group C, likely to be England, or, perhaps Denmark.

-A likely quarter-final meeting with Germany likes along the first route, if not Germany, then either England or Denmark, whoever finishes second in their Group C. Having seen off the winner of Group C in the second route, the next match could be Switzerland/Hungary or Spain/Croatia/Italy, whoever emerges from that all runner-up clash.
+A likely quarter-final meeting with Germany awaits along the first route.
+If not Germany, then either England or Denmark, whoever finishes second in their Group C. Having seen off the winner of Group C in the second route, the next match could be Switzerland or Italy, whoever emerges from that all runner-up clash.

 The first route takes them to a semi-final against, probably, Portugal, whereas the big fish in the other semi-final could be Belgium or whoever topped France’s group.